Society of Joseon: Guiding principles

 This means that Korean society placed utmost importance on hierarchy between classes, older and younger people, emphasized family values, the keeping of order and harmony and the inferior social status of women.
 Rituals became very important.
 Ceremonies paying respect to one's ancestors and the need for lifelong learning being highly valued.
 Neo-Confucians considered hard work, purity, politeness and refraining from improper behaviour as desirable and valuable human qualities.
 They could be regarded as prudish, since showing passionate emotions was something noble people were expected to avoid.
 It was important that everyone knew their standings in society and behaved accordingly.
 The Korean language reflects this notion even today, by the use of honorifics, which signal whether the speaker addresses a senior person or someone of a higher social standing.

 Direct communication between the king and the common people was possible through the sangeon (상언; 上言), a written petition system, and the gyeokjaeng (격쟁; 擊錚), an oral petition system.
 Through the gyeokjaeng oral petition system, commoners could strike a gong or drum in front of the palace or during the king's public processions in order to appeal their grievances or petition to the king directly.
 This allowed even the illiterate members of Joseon society to make a petition to the king.
 More than 1,300 gyeokjaeng-related accounts are recorded in the Ilseongnok.

 Structure

+General

 The basis of Joseon society was a system similar to caste systems.
 Historian Baek Ji-won considers the Korean system comparable to that of India.
 According to Michael Seth, the Korean system could, in principle, be compared to India's (apart from the religious connotations).
 In practice, however, classes may not have been as impenetrable and clearly separated as in India.
 Bruce Cumings, on the other hand, thinks that the Korean structure cannot be called a true caste system but a system where certain castes existed.

 In theory, there were three social classes, but in practice, there were four.
 The top class were the yangban, or "scholar-gentry", the commoners were called sangmin or yangmin, and the lowest class was that of the cheonmin.
 Between the yangban and the commoners was a fourth class, the jungin, "middle people".